 Proper Tire Inflation

-A critical factor in tire maintenance is proper inflation, which impacts safety, as well as financial, issues.
+A critical factor in tire maintenance is proper inflation, which impacts the safety, as well as financial, issues.

 Overinflation causes premature/irregular wear at the tire center and, at the extreme, can lead to tire blowouts.